Semrush helps you:

 Look at the categories your competitors already use.

 If you’re competing against Amazon, click on the “All” button at the top of the homepage.
-This will list out Amazon’s main categories.
+This will list Amazon’s main categories.

 These are probably too broad for your site.
-So click on any that make sense so you can see that department’s subcategories:

-Amazon – Sports and outdoors category
+Amazon – Sports and Outdoors subcategories

 Now we’re talking.

-For example, let’s say your site sells healthy dog food.
+Let’s say your site sells healthy dog food.

 You’d go to the “Pet Supplies” category:

-Amazon – Dogs department
+Amazon – Pet Supplies

-Pro Tip: If your category is unique in some way, make sure to include that unique feature in your keyword.
 For example, you could turn the Amazon keyword “dry dog food” into “healthy dry dog food” or “raw dry dog food”.
-These keywords are going to be less competitive and more targeted than the broad versions of those terms.

-So if your ecommerce site sells high-end headphones, you’d want to head to Headphones.com.
+For example: If your ecommerce site sells high-end headphones, you’d want to head to Headphones.com.

 Headphones – Homepage

-And just like you did with Amazon, look at the terms they optimize their category pages around.
+Just like you did with Amazon, look at the terms they optimize their category pages around.

-And add those keywords to your list.
+Add those keywords to your list.

 The strategies I outlined so far should have helped you get a hefty list of keyword ideas.